caretak3r/secrets-router/docs/DEVELOPER.md

 Your service receives these environment variables automatically:
 - `SECRETS_ROUTER_URL`: URL for accessing secrets
-- `TEST_NAMESPACE`: Namespace where secrets are stored
+- `NAMESPACE`: Namespace where secrets are stored

 ### Python Example